Belarus

 Visa Requirements

-• Visa-exempt countries: Citizens from these nations can enter Belarus with a valid passport and stay for up to 30 days without a visa.
+• Visa-exempt countries: Citizens from countries like Russia, Ukraine, and certain CIS nations can enter Belarus with a valid passport and stay for up to 90 days within a 180-day period without a visa.

-• Visa-required countries: Travelers from these nations must possess a valid passport and obtain a visa prior to entering Belarus.
+• Visa-required countries: Travelers from nations outside the visa-exempt list must possess a valid passport and obtain a visa prior to entering Belarus.

 Special Entry Provisions

-• Holders of valid, multiple-entry Schengen visas (previously used in a Schengen state) can enter Belarus without an additional visa for up to 30 days.
+• Holders of valid, multiple-entry Schengen visas (previously used in a Schengen state) do not automatically qualify for visa-free entry unless specified by Belarus’s visa policy.

-• Citizens with valid, multiple-entry US or UK visas (previously used in the issuing country) can enter Belarus without a visa for up to 30 days.
+• Citizens with valid, multiple-entry US or UK visas (previously used in the issuing country) do not automatically qualify for visa-free entry unless specified.

-• Holders of valid residence permits from Schengen states, the US, or the UK can enter Belarus without a visa for up to 30 days.
+• Holders of valid residence permits from Schengen states, the US, or the UK do not automatically qualify for visa-free entry unless specified.

 Visa Types

-• Type "C" Visa: Allows entry and stay for up to 30 days.
+• Type "C" Visa: Allows entry and stay for 90 days within 180 days.
 Can be single, double, or multiple entry, with validity up to 1 year.

-• Type "D" Visa: For stays longer than 30 days.
+• Type "D" Visa: For stays longer than 90 days within 180 days.
 Valid for one year with a 90-day stay period, allowing application for a residence permit.

 Important Links